top of page

 (soloist: mandoline)

-Suite: instrumental form containing various dances that contrast in character, rhythm and tempo.
-It derives from Renaissance dances.
-Main dances were:
+Suite: instrumental form made up of several dances that differ in character, rhythm, and tempo, derived from Renaissance dance traditions.
+Main dances:

-• Allemande: stately German dance in 4/4 that literally means "German".
+• Allemande: slow and stately German dance in 4/4, that literally means "German".

 • Courante: lively French dance in 3/4.